MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ![](flappy-fly-swift-images/black-line-artifact.png)

 To fix this quickly, open *MainScene.swift* and navigate to the *update* method.
-Add the following code just below the lines that assign values to the *hero.position* and *physicsNode.position*:
+Add the following code just below the lines that assign values to the *hero.position* and *gamePhysicsNode.position*:

-    physicsNode.position = ccp(round(physicsNode.position.x),
+    gamePhysicsNode.position = ccp(round(gamePhysicsNode.position.x),
-                                round(physicsNode.position.y))
+                                round(gamePhysicsNode.position.y))

 This rounds the physics node's position to the nearest integer coordinates.
 A position like 115.763, 213.298 is then rounded to 116.0, 213.0.
 This ensures the position is on pixel boundaries, preventing the subpixel rendering artifacts above.